 - The website sends notifications.

-When the website wants to send a notification, it sends a message with the notification content to the push notification service, using the unique endpoint URL from the user’s subscription.
+When the website wants to send a notification, it sends a message with the notification content to the push notification service, using the unique endpoint URL from the user’s push subscription.

 The push service is provided by the browser, such as Firebase Cloud Messaging (FCM) for Chrome, Mozilla Web Push for Firefox, and Apple Push Notification Service (APNS) for Safari.